Foundations of Transaction Fee Mechanism Design: Introduction

 \paragraph{\underline{Open question 2:}} If there is indeed a mathematical impossibility, then the natural next question to ask is: are the current incentive compatibility notions overly stringent?
 If so, can we relax the incentive compatibility notion to circumvent the impossibilities?

-\paragraph{TFM design space enriched by new elements.} In comparison with classical mechanism design, transaction fee mechanisms may employ a couple novel features that are idiosyncratic to blockchains.
-For example, Ethereum's EIP-1559~\cite{eip1559,roughgardeneip1559} suggested the novel usage of a {\it burn rule}, where part to all of the fees collected from the confirmed transactions may be ``burnt'' rather than paid to the miner.
+\paragraph{TFM design space enriched by new elements.} Transaction fee mechanisms often employ a couple interesting features that are not commonly used in classical mechanisms.
+For example, Ethereum's EIP-1559~\cite{eip1559,roughgardeneip1559} suggested the usage of a {\it burn rule}, where part to all of the fees collected from the confirmed transactions may be ``burnt'' rather than paid to the miner.
+Earlier work also considered ``complete burning'' of payments in environments where money transfer is not possible~\cite{moneyburnmech}.
+By contrast, in TFM, the burning may be partial.

 Another design consideration that is being debated in the community is whether we should allow blocks to contain unconfirmed transactions that are just there to ``set the price''.
-Although this approach has been employed by some suggested mechanisms~\cite{zoharfeemech,yaofeemech}, an argument against it is that real estate on a blockchain is scarce --- therefore, we ideally do not waste space including unconfirmed transactions~\cite{Roughgarden-priv}.
+Although this approach has been employed by some suggested mechanisms~\cite{zoharfeemech,yaofeemech} (see the paragraph before Section 1.1 in Lavi et al.~\cite{zoharfeemech} \elaine{refer to appendix?}), an argument against it is that real estate on a blockchain is scarce --- therefore, we ideally do not waste space including unconfirmed transactions.
+An intriguing question is the following: